PROJECT-BOB-RESTAURANT/documents/database/BOB_STRUCTURE.md

 # Bob Database Structure

-This document describes the INITIAL logical structure of the `bob` database based on `database/bob-database.sql`.
-The used structure is heavily modified with flyway migrations.
+This document describes the current logical structure of the `bob` database after Flyway migrations `V1` to `V15`.

 ## Overview